apache/apisix-website/blog/en/blog/2024/04/30/monthly-report.md

 <!--truncate-->
 ## Introduction

 From its inception, the Apache APISIX project has embraced the ethos of open-source community collaboration, propelling it into the ranks of the most active global open-source API gateway projects.
-The proverbial wisdom of 'teamwork makes the dream work' rings true in our way, made possible by the collective dedication of our community.
+The proverbial wisdom of 'teamwork makes the dream work' rings true in our way and was made possible by the collective effort of our community.

 From 04.01 to 04.30, a total of 16 contributors made 43 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.